LogtalkDotOrg/logtalk3/paths/NOTES.md

 This folder contains a Prolog file, `paths.pl` file, that is automatically loaded by the Prolog integration scripts and shortcuts.
-This file defines essential library paths for starting Logtalk and library paths for the Logtalk standard library and for the supplied examples and contributions.
-Note that in Logtalk a library is simply a directory containing source files.
+This file defines essential library paths for starting Logtalk and library paths for the standard library, developer tools, and also for the supplied examples and contributions.
+Note that, in Logtalk, a library is simply a directory containing source files.

 Basic library aliases defined in the `paths.pl` file include: